Aragon-Robotics-Team/FRC-programming-24-github-training/README.md

 # frc-programming-24-github-training

 Github practice!
-(Yes the title should be software)

-Fork this repo, make a separate branch with your name, and make a separate folder with your name.
-In that folder, have a file that generates the first n fibonacci numbers.

-If you have time, you can also attempt fizz buzz.
+What to do:
+- Clone the project, and make a branch with your name

+In that branch:
+-> Make a folder with your name
+-> Put 2 `.java` files in there such that one solves FizzBuzz and the other generates the first n fibonacci numbers.